ayushj-18/keyboard/JOURNAL.md

 ## Time Spent: 1h+7h
 Literally spent the entire day researching, asking people questions in slack (i love everyone is so helpful) and I basically completed the entire schematic and assigned all footprints.
 Made a basic draft of my BOM and thats about it.
 I did struggle so much on figuring out how microcontrollers work and which one will I need.
-I also had a hard time assigning footprints but I pulled through.
+I also had a hard time assigning footprints.
 My goal for tomorrow will definitly be to make the PCB and start the 3D modeling.

 ![image](https://github.com/user-attachments/assets/6dbeb918-e56a-4f57-acaf-ed31cbed7eef)